ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 </summary>
 <li>The 3W Project also develops and makes available, in the same Git repository where the 3W Dataset 2.0.0 is located, the 3W Toolkit ...</li>
 <li>It is a software package written in Python 3 [add ref] and licensed with Apache 2.0 [add ref] ...</li>
-<li>Its purpose is to facilitate and encourage exploration of the 3W Dataset 2.0.0 and proposals for comparative approaches and models ...</li>
+<li>Its purpose is to facilitate and encourage exploration of the 3W Dataset and proposals for comparative approaches ...</li>
 <li>It provides a range of features for loading data, visualizing time series, calculating metrics, etc. ...</li>
 </details>